 Revenue recognition timing is more complex for fitness businesses than most CPAs realize.
 Cash-basis taxpayers must include all prepaid membership and package revenue in income when received, no deferral is available.
 Accrual-basis taxpayers face the Schlude v.
 Commissioner (372 U.S. 128, 1963) line of case law, which generally requires inclusion of prepaid membership income upon receipt when services are rendered on demand.
 The TCJA codified the former Rev. Proc.
 2004-34 deferral as IRC Section 451(c), allowing accrual-method taxpayers to defer a portion of advance payments to the next year, but this is a maximum one-year deferral only.
 Breakage income from unused class packages that expire must be included no later than the end of Year 2.
 For retail product sales, most fitness businesses qualify for the IRC Section 471(c) small business exception (average annual gross receipts under approximately $30 million under Section 448(c)), allowing simplified inventory treatment.
 One frequently missed NJ sales tax point: NJ statute expressly exempts dietary supplements sold for human consumption off-premises, meaning protein powder, pre-workout, BCAAs, and similar supplements sold at the front desk may be exempt from NJ sales tax, provided they meet the statutory definition and are sold for off-premises consumption.
 This is a significant savings opportunity for studios with retail supplement programs.

 Digital and online fitness revenue introduces additional tax complexity.
 Live, interactive coaching via Zoom or similar platforms is classified as a personal service and exempt from NJ sales tax under LR-2017-2-SUT.
 Pre-recorded workout videos delivered as downloads are taxable as specified digital products at 6.625% under N.J.S.A.
 54:32B-3(a).
 But streaming-only content that is accessed but not delivered electronically is exempt under P.L.
 2011, c.49.
 Cloud-based SaaS fitness platform subscriptions are generally not taxable per NJ Technical Bulletin TB-72.
 Following South Dakota v.
 Wayfair, a NJ-based fitness professional selling digital products nationally must monitor sales into each state against that state's economic nexus threshold, typically $100,000 in sales or 200 transactions.
-The OBBBA retroactively reinstated the $20,000 and 200+ transactions threshold for Form 1099-K, though NJ maintains its own $600 state-level 1099-K threshold.
+The OBBBA retroactively reinstated the $20,000 and 200+ transactions threshold for Form 1099-K, though NJ maintains its own $1,000 state-level 1099-K threshold (no transaction minimum).

 Monaco CPA covers fitness studio and personal trainer tax preparation, planning, and compliance.
 Services include sales tax structuring to legitimately exempt instruction revenue, worker classification analysis, equipment depreciation planning, and QBI deduction optimization.